JoeyStanley/real/_posts/2016-09-30-linguistic-atlas-of-the-pacific-northwest.md

 layout: post
 title:  "The Linguistic Atlas of the Pacific Northwest"
 date:   2016-09-30 16:23:00 -0400
-tags: [Pacific Northwest, Linguistic Atlas Project, research]
+tags: [Linguistic Atlas Project, Pacific Northwest, research]
 ---

 As a part of my research assistantship this year, I work with the Linguistic Atlas Project ([lap.uga.edu](lap.uga.edu)), under the direction of Dr. William Kretzschmar.
 It's an exciting project to be a part of.